 Advertisements for mobile phones have changed over the years.
-In the late 80s to the 90s, advertisements for phones included one prominent copy and a long one that details features and its differences.
+In the late 80s to the 90s, mobile advertising design was about having one prominent copy and several other copies that were more long-winded and detailed different features.

 As the 2000s rolled in, phone advertisements have fewer copies and heavily featured the phone in different colors.
-Brands at this time showed off their phones in different colors.
+Brands at this time showed off the visual aspects of the phone.

 In the era of smartphones, many go for minimalist styles.
 Apple is one of the most prominent brands in running minimalist ads.
 However, some brands show off their creativity to capture the attention of potential users.

 One thing that remains constant in advertising mobile phones is branding.
 It’s to ensure they easily get recognized and its branding is ingrained in the minds of their consumers.

 Mobile phone print ads make more use of copy.
 For users to learn about their product on one page or in a spread, the copy is crucial to ensure that the message gets across and the features are detailed.